datadryad/dryad-product-roadmap/.github/ISSUE_TEMPLATE/add-new-institutional-tenant.md

 - [ ] add logo to `app/assets/images/tenants`
 - [ ] deploy and test on stage (institution should log in to verify working as expected)
 - [ ] update `tenant_id` for users in the database who have emails with the institutional domain name
-- [ ] add institution's name to the Dryad website